 I’ve had 2 because I learned the hard way that they are not made to be left outside for months on end (my bad).
 We used it to paint at the easel on the porch & then I just left it out there because we were painting daily & that was a no go).
 This Little Helper FunPod is a great way to let your little one be part of the daily stuff with you.
 Also, my 4 year old 50lb son still loves to get in here to cook.
 My 2 year daughter loves to snack & hang out in it when I’m in the kitchen.

 Bike Seat: We’ve loved this one (& we tried 3 different ones before settling on this one).
 Loved it so much that when our kid outgrew it we got him the larger one.
 Only downside is I wish it had a 5 point harness because sometimes the straps slip down, but overall love these seats!
 We didn’t use this until 10 months. (*Helmets are life.
 Don’t forget that.)

 Bike Trailer: This one is wonderful if you plan on having two children at any point.
 Or even if you don’t (one child can ride it in, too.)
-It has the biggest weight capacity we could find, which is important when your 3.5 year old weighs 50 lbs!
+It has the biggest weight capacity we could find, which is important when your 4 year old weighs 50 lbs!
 In other words, you’ll be able to use this for a looong time.
 We’re obsessed with it.
 Also, it’s super easy to take on & off your bike.

 Pottery Barn Anywhere Chair: Worth the hype.
 They’re adorable, so comfortable, the kids think it’s the coolest thing to have their own chair.
 And it’s so cute to see them sitting in them & chilling like the precious little villains they are.
 Get the standard size.
 The “my first” one is tiny and though I’ve never seen the oversized one in person, my son is enormous for his age and the standard one has been perfect.
 We got them at around a year old for both kids.